SandwichGouda/Data/Data.md

   * ``apt-cache``
   * ``apt-mark``
     + ``apt-mark showmanual`` (supposedly) shows the list of all manually installed WSL packages.
 There are, actually, more packages printed than that.
 See [Linux packages](#linux-packages) for more info.
 - ``apt-file search`` seemingly works better than ``apt search``
 - If the installation of a package fails : ``sudo apt install pip --fix-missing`` ; ``sudo apt --fix-broken install``
 - ``dpkg -L packagename`` displays exacly all files added to the system after installing packagename.
 In particular, ``dpkg -L packagename | grep /usr/bin`` should display all commands newly installed !
+- `apt upgrade` upgrades installed packages.
+It does not remove anything or install anything more than what's not installed.
+- `apt-get dist-upgrade` does what upgrade does while also intelligently handling changing dependencies with new versions.
+It a "smart" conflict resolution system, and it will attempt to upgrade the most important packages at the expense of less important ones if necessary. _Bref_, it is better.

 ### Linux base system commands and options